glebm/i18n-tasks/README.md

 ## Usage

-Use `rake -T i18n` to get the list of tasks with descriptions.
-These are [the tasks](/lib/tasks/i18n-tasks.rake) available:
+Use `rake -T i18n` to get the list of tasks with short descriptions.

 There are reports for missing and unused translations: